Balkan (motorcycle): Small motorcycles and mopeds

-New MD 50S engine with a total volume of 49 cm^{3} offered an increased output of 3.3 PS at 4800 rpm.
+New MD 50S engine with a total volume of 49 cc offered an increased output of 3.3 PS at 4800 rpm.
 A tool box was added under the seat and rear oil suspension instead of springs, the exhaust was located on the right.
 It was considered the most successful and competitive model in this category from the Plant 14 in Lovech.

 The maximum speed of all models was around 60-65 kilometers per hour, a consumption of 1.5 – 1.8 liters per 100 km.